California One-Day Fishing License: Cost, Rules & How to Buy

 3. Purpose: promotes outdoor exposure, environmental education, and supervised instruction.

-4. Action: contact the appropriate CDFW regional office for any specific requirements or permits.
+4. Action: contact your CDFW regional office for any specific requirements or permits.

 How to Purchase and Receive Your Day License